 Remember having a piggy bank when you were a child?
-If you were lucky, your grandma would give you some extra money every Sunday she visited your home.
+If you were lucky, your grandma would give you some extra money every Sunday when she came over.
 This way your piggy bank did not only contain what you’ve earned by yourself but also some regular bonuses.

-But what about what you learn on the fly?
-Who takes over the grandma’s role and regularly puts something in the bank?
-To clarify those questions let’s take a look at the concept of continuous UX research.
+But what about everything you learn on the fly?
+Who takes over grandma’s role and regularly puts something in the bank?
+To clarify those questions, let’s take a look at the concept of continuous UX research.

 What continuous UX research is

-In other words, continuous UX means pro-actively researching and regularly gaining insights into your users’ behaviors, needs, and desires.
-Furthermore, its main purpose is not only to be able to adapt quickly to upcoming challenges but also to act foresightedly and to be one step ahead of tomorrow’s research demands.
+In other words, continuous UX research means pro-actively researching and regularly gaining insights into your users’ behaviors, needs, and desires.
+Furthermore, its main purpose is not only to adapt quickly to upcoming challenges but also to act foresightedly and to be one step ahead of tomorrow’s research demands.

 How continuous UX research is different from common research

-Looking at the example from the beginning, there are two ways of putting money in the piggy bank: Your normal income and what you get on top of that.
-You might not need the extra money from your grandma exactly on that certain Sunday when she gives it to you, but there will be a time when you will.
+Looking at the example from the beginning, there are two ways of putting money in your piggy bank: Your normal income and what you get on top of that.
+You might not need the extra money from your grandma by the time she gives it to you, but some day you most probably will.